Images of Real Representations of $SL_n(Z_p)$: Proof of Theorem

 We now show that either $\f$ is reducible or has finite image.
-As before, we apply Lemma \ref{NiceImageUnip} to find $U_0$ of finite index in $U$ so that $\f(U_0)$ is unipotent.
+As before, we apply Lemma \ref{NiceImageUnip} to find $U_0$ of finite index in $U_2(\Op)$ so that $\f(U_0)$ is unipotent.

 Let $V_1 \subset \Re^3$ be the 1-eigen space of $\f(U_0)$.
-Recall that it is $N$ invariant since $U_0\norm N$.
-If $V_1$ is a 3-dimensional space then image of $U_0$ is trivial and hence by Corollary~\ref{FiniteImage}, we get that the image of $SL_2 \Op$ is finite.
+Recall that it is $N_2(\Op)$ invariant since $U_0\norm N$.
+If $V_1$ is a 3-dimensional space then image of $U_0$ is trivial and hence by Corollary~\ref{FiniteImage}, we get that the image of $SL_2(\Op)$ is finite.
 If $V_1$ is not 3-dimensional, then either $V_1$ or $\Re^3/V_1$ is two dimensional.

-Again, since $V_1$ is $N$-invariant, we get two homomorphisms $N \to \GL(V_1)$ and $N \to \GL(\Re^3/V_1)$.
-By Proposition \ref{HomOfN}, we must have that the image of $U$ in each is finite.
+Again, since $V_1$ is $N_2(\Op)$-invariant, we get two homomorphisms $N_2(\Op) \to \GL(V_1)$ and $N_2(\Op) \to \GL(\Re^3/V_1)$.
+By Proposition \ref{HomOfN}, we must have that the image of $U_2(\Op)$ in each is finite.
 In particular, by choice of $V_1$ the image of $U_0$ in both $\GL(V_1)$ and $\GL(\Re^3/V_1)$ is trivial.

-Therefore, up to post-composing $\f$ with the transpose inverse automorphism of $\GL_3\Re$ if necessary, we may assume that the 1-eigen space of $\f(U_0)$ has dimension two.
+Therefore, up to post-composing $\f$ with the transpose inverse automorphism of $\GL_3(\Re)$ if necessary, we may assume that the 1-eigen space of $\f(U_0)$ has dimension two.

-Now, since $U_0$ and $U_0^t$ are conjugate inside $\SL_2\Op$, the 1-eigen space of the image $\f(U_0^t)$ has dimension two as well.
+Now, since $U_0$ and $U_0^t$ (the group consisting of transpose matrices of $U_0$) are conjugate inside $\SL_2(\Op)$, the 1-eigen space of the image $\f(U_0^t)$ has dimension two as well.
 Therefore the intersection of these two 2-dimensional spaces must be non-trivial in $\Re^3$ which means that the image of the group $\<U_0, U_0^t\>$ has a non-trivial 1-eigen space.

-The group $\<U_0, U_0^t\>$ is of finite index in $\SL_2\Op$.
-Up to passing to a further finite index subgroup if necessary, we may assume that it is normal in $\SL_2\Op$ and hence the non-trivial 1-eigen space of this finite index normal subgroup is invariant under $\SL_2\Op$.
+The group $\<U_0, U_0^t\>$ is of finite index in $\SL_2(\Op)$.
+Up to passing to a further finite index subgroup if necessary, we may assume that it is normal in $\SL_2(\Op)$ and hence the non-trivial 1-eigen space of this finite index normal subgroup is invariant under $\SL_2(\Op)$.
 This means that $\f$ is reducible.

 \end{proof}